Annual General Meeting

 Our Registrars offer a share dealing service.

 For further details visit:

 www.computershare.com/sharedealingcentre or call +44 (0) 370 703 0084 (commission charges, and terms and conditions apply).

 ShareGift is an independent UK registered charity which exists to provide a solution to the longstanding problem of unwanted small shareholdings, where dealing costs prohibit the owner selling because the profit is either too small or the costs are higher than the value of the shares.
 Even if a shareholder has only one or two shares ShareGift can help to dispose of them with proceeds going to a charitable cause.

 Millions of pounds are tied up in wasted assets, which are of no value to their owners.
 ShareGift aggregates and sells these parcels of donated shares, giving the proceeds to a wide range of UK charities.

 Dividend tax allowance

-In respect of UK Shareholders, from April 2016 dividend tax credits will be replaced by an annual £5,000 tax-free allowance on dividend income across an individual's entire share portfolio.
-Above this amount, individuals will pay tax on their dividend income at a rate dependent on their income tax bracket and personal circumstances.
-The Company will continue to provide registered shareholders with a confirmation of the dividends paid by SIG plc and this should be included with any other dividend income received when calculating and reporting total dividend income received.
+In respect of UK Shareholders, from April 2016 dividend tax credits were replaced by an annual £5,000 tax-free allowance on dividend income across an individual's entire share portfolio.
+Above this amount, individuals pay tax on their dividend income at a rate dependent on their income tax bracket and personal circumstances.
+As per Part 1, Section 8 of Finance (No. 2) Act 2017, the dividend allowance is due to be cut from £5,000 to £2,000 from April 2018.
+Shareholders should seek independent financial advice as to how these changes will impact their personal tax obligations.
+The Company will continue to provide registered shareholders with a confirmation of the dividends paid by SIG plc, and this should be included with any other dividend income received when calculating and reporting total dividend income received.
 It is the shareholder's responsibility to include all dividend income when calculating any tax liability.